List of review-bombing incidents: 2020s

-In June 2023, Skullgirls was review bombed on Steam after developers made several alterations to the game's content (including editing out references to Nazi symbolism, censoring panty shots of the teenaged character Filia, and removing a scene of police brutality against black character Big Band).
+In June 2023, Skullgirls was review-bombed on Steam after developers made several alterations to the game's content (including editing out references to Nazi symbolism, censoring panty shots of the teenage character Filia, and removing a scene of police brutality against black character Big Band).

 In August 2023, upon the release of Overwatch 2 on Steam, it was subject to review bombing and became the worst rated game on that platform within 48 hours.
 Many reviews were about the cancellation of promised content, abundance of microtransactions, the sexual harassment of female employees at Activision Blizzard, or the shutdown of the first Overwatch.
 Nearly two-thirds of these reviews were written in Simplified Chinese, which according to Niko Partners, stems from Blizzard's dissolvement of its agreement with NetEase in China earlier in 2023, leaving Chinese players unable to play on local servers.
 Several joke reviews were also created to promote Team Fortress 2, and the "most helpful" review on the platform was one declaring Overwatch porn to be better than the game itself.

-In October 2023, Stormworks: Build and Rescue was review bombed after adding the Space DLC, The expansion came a rework of the video game's physics, which inadvertently broke a significant portion of the game's user-based workshop content and sparked major outrage amongst its player base on its related social media sites.
-There were issues such as steam-based and other related builds not working correctly, aerial vehicles not flying due to lack of power from engines or from lack of aerodynamic lift, and many user created boats being unable to float at all.
-These issues were fixed days later with a series of bugfixes, although some of the issues, mainly relating to pressure in pre-update ship sinking, still persist.
+In October 2023, Stormworks: Build and Rescue was review bombed after adding the Space DLC.
+The expansion came with a rework of the video game's physics, which inadvertently broke a significant portion of the game's user-based workshop content and sparked major outrage amongst its player base on its related social media sites.
+There were issues such as Steam-based and other related builds not working correctly, aerial vehicles not flying due to lack of power from engines or from lack of aerodynamic lift, and many user-created boats being unable to float at all.
+These issues were fixed days later with a series of bug fixes, although some of the issues, mainly relating to pressure in pre-update ship sinking, persist.

 In November 2023, following early critical reception of Call of Duty: Modern Warfare III before its official release, 2011's Call of Duty: Modern Warfare 3 was review bombed on Metacritic, bringing the user score as low as a 3.5 as of November 7.
 IGN's Wesley Yin-Poole attributed the 2011 game being review bombed to users mistaking it for the 2023 game due to their similar titles, and confirmed Metacritic was in the process of removing these reviews.